HDG-Community/hdg-wiki-two/content/faq.md

 (TODO - A lot of these questions are missing answers - if you wanna write up a response for one, ping me with it and I'll add it on here.
 I tried to make the ones which still need answering by having them start with @)
 ## General Setting
 ### Human Domestication Guide?
 What's that?
-Human Domestication Guide is a collaborative storytelling setting based on the original story "Human Domestication Guide" by GlitchyRobo.
-Stories in this setting typically revolve around a human being taken as a pet (called a floret) by a species of hyper-advanced alien conquerers, the Affini, whose self-assigned mission is to domesticate and care for every living sophont (thinking) being in the universe.
+Human Domestication Guide is a collaborative kink storytelling setting based on the original story "Human Domestication Guide" by GlitchyRobo.
+Stories in this setting typically revolve around a human being taken as a pet (called a floret) by a species of hyper-advanced alien conquerers, the Affini, whose self-assigned mission is to care for every living sophont (thinking) being in the universe; they call this "domestication," a word that shared with the process of turning a specific sophont being into an Affini's pet.
 The Lore is typically fairly loose, and stories don't often interact directly with one another; we're fond of saying "It's a big Local Group!" and that there's room for everyone's story to blossom in its own way, with its own approach to the central core concepts of Human Domestication Guide.

+As a setting, HDG centers trans and disabled experiences, with heavy themes of queerness, loss of autonomy, power dynamics like petplay and caregiver/little, and kinks including mind control, hypnosis, intoxication, and especially non-consent.

+That, of course, is a very short description that leaves out a great deal for the sake of brevity; Human Domestication Guide is much more than the sub of its parts, and the best way to understand the setting is to read the stories.
 ### Why does every story seem to end with domestication?
 Because it's hot.